Strasserism: The Black Front

+Exile and collaboration

-Strasser fled Germany in 1933 to live firstly in Czechoslovakia and then Canada before returning to West Germany in later life, all the while writing prolifically about Hitler and what he saw as his betrayal of Nazism's ideals.
+Strasser fled Germany in 1933 to live first in Czechoslovakia, then France, and eventually Canada, before returning to West Germany in later life, all the while writing about Hitler and what he saw as his betrayal of Nazism's ideals.
 During his exile, Strasser presented himself as a potential leader of a future German revolution and was briefly considered by British and Canadian officials as a possible asset.
 Strasser's collaboration with British intelligence services began in the 1930s, when he was utilized by MI6 to operate a black propaganda radio station from Czechoslovakia.
-This project, which disseminated rumors against the Nazi regime, drew on Strasser's insider status, though the strategic use of such methods was already a developed concept within British intelligence.
-This project, which disseminated rumors against the Nazi regime, drew on Strasser's insider status.
-The reliability of the information Strasser provided is, however, highly questionable.
-For instance, renowned historian Ian Kershaw dismisses the lurid stories of alleged deviant sexual practices spread by Strasser, characterizing them as "fanciful... of an out-and-out political enemy."
+This project utilized Strasser's identity as an insider in the Nazi movement to disseminate rumours against the Nazi regime, though such methods were already a developed concept within British intelligence.
+The reliability of the information Strasser provided is highly questionable, as historian Ian Kershaw dismisses Strasser's stories about Hitler's deviant sexual practices as "fanciful... of an out-and-out political enemy."

-In January 1935, for security reasons, Strasser sent his pregnant wife and their three-year-old daughter to the Greek island of Samos, where their son, Gregor Peter Demosthenes, was born in May.
+In January 1935, for security reasons, Strasser sent his pregnant wife and their three-year-old daughter to Samos, where their son, Gregor Peter Demosthenes, was born in May.
 In a telegram to Hitler, Strasser referred to his newborn son as "Gregor II."

-It was during this period of exile, in 1940, that Strasser published Germany Tomorrow, his most systematic attempt to present his ideology to a Western audience.
-In this book, he now prominently advocated for Christian values as the "fundamental bond of the unity of the West," and rejected Prussian militarism and centralization, citing the British Commonwealth as a model for a future "European Federation."
-At the same time, he began to publicly recount an earlier conversation he claimed to have had with his brother Gregor, who had been killed in 1934.
-According to Strasser's account, he had told his brother Gregor: "We are Christians; without Christianity Europe is lost.
+During his exile in 1940, Strasser published Germany Tomorrow, which was a systematic attempt to present his ideology to a Western audience.
+In this book, he praised Christian values as the "fundamental bond of the unity of the West," rejected Prussian militarism and centralization, and cited the British Commonwealth as a model for a future "European Federation."
+Contrary to his demand for a "strong central power" and his vow that "no war is too bloody" in his 1930 "Fourteen Theses," Strasser now claimed that he and Gregor had actually sought a decentralized "Swiss model" and the destruction of Prussian militarism.
+He also advocated for a "disarmed Europe" and asserted that a post-Hitler Germany would have "no territorial demands" beyond "honest plebiscites."
+At the same time, he began to recount an earlier conversation he claimed to have had with his brother Gregor, who had been killed in 1934.
+According to this account, he had told Gregor: "We are Christians; without Christianity Europe is lost.
 Hitler is an atheist."
-To this Western audience, he also presented his vision for a new European order, which included a plan for the "liberation" of Ukraine and Belarus to serve as an "internal colonial' market" for Europe and a buffer against Bolshevism.
-As his proposed solution to the "Jewish problem," he advocated for the support of Zionism, arguing it offered the ideal path to achieving a physical separation of Jews from Germany by categorizing them as "foreigners" belonging to their own nation.
+He also presented his vision for a new European order, which included a plan for the "liberation" of Ukraine and Belarus from the Soviet Union to serve as an "internal colonial' market" for Europe and a buffer against Bolshevism.
+As his solution to the "Jewish problem," he advocated for Zionism as an ideal path to achieving a physical separation of Jews from Germany by categorizing them as "foreigners" belonging to their own nation.